Hellmuth Mäder: Summer 1944

+Autumn 1944 and Spring 1945

-That autumn Mäder served briefly as commander of the 7.
-Panzerdivision, again on the northern Russian front.
-At the end of 1944 he was given command of the elite Führer Begleit Brigade, a part of Panzerkorps Grossdeutschland.
-He led it through Ardennes offensive, and when, early 1945, the brigade was expanded to become the Führer Grenadier Division, the promoted Generalmajor Mäder was put in command.
-The new division saw fighting on the Eastern front near Stettin, before being forced to retreat south-west to the outskirts of Vienna.
+In autumn 1944, Mäder served briefly as commander of the 7th Panzer Division, again on the northern Russian front.
+At the end of 1944, he was given command of the elite Führerbegleitbrigade, a part of Panzerkorps Großdeutschland.
+He led it through the Ardennes offensive, and when, in early 1945, the brigade was expanded to become the Führer-Grenadier-Division, the promoted Generalmajor Mäder was put in command.
+The new division saw fighting on the eastern front near Stettin before being forced to retreat southwest to the outskirts of Vienna.
 Here, during the final battles for the Austrian capital, Generalmajor Mäder was awarded the Swords to his Knight's Cross on April 18, 1945.

+Cold War

 Although Mäder had surrendered to US forces, he was handed over to the Soviets, who held him in captivity until 1955.

-In 1956 Mäder joined the Bundeswehr, serving with the rank of Brigadegeneral and commanded of the Infanterieschule Hammelburg.
-His last rank before retirement was Generalleutnant.
-In 1974 he was arrested. convicted and sentenced to two years imprisonment for money he embezzled in his position in the Bundeswehr as well as for inconsistencies in his expense reports.
-It was an accusation which he denied until he died on May 12, 1984 in Konstanz.
+In 1956, Mäder joined the Bundeswehr, serving with the rank of brigade general and commanding the Infanterieschule Hammelburg.
+His last rank before retirement was lieutenant general.
+In 1974, he was arrested, convicted, and sentenced to two years imprisonment for money he embezzled in his position in the Bundeswehr, as well as for inconsistencies in his expense reports.
+It was an accusation that he denied until he died on May 12, 1984, in Konstanz.